cdparks/streams/README.md

       . enumFromToStream 1
     ```

-5. GHC's regular inlining and optimization turns this into a single loop that operates over unboxed machine ints and only allocates a single `I#` constructor at the end:
+5. GHC's regular inlining and optimization turns this into a single loop that operates over unboxed machine ints that only allocates a single `I#` constructor at the end.

     ```haskell
     sumSquareEven :: Int -> Int